 Collateral Impact Evidence.
 Evidence offered solely to show the collateral impact of a crime on the victim or others is rarely relevant during the guilt phase of a trial.
 See, e.g., State v.
 Hembree, 368 N.C.
 2, 16 (2015) (the effect of the victim’s death on others is “only rarely relevant” to guilt); State v.
 Graham, 186 N.C.
 App.
 182, 190-92 (2007) (witness testimony regarding how seeing the attack on her son had affected her mental health was irrelevant in guilt phase of trial); State v.
 Bowman, 188 N.C.
 App.
 635, 645-46 (2008) (reversible error to allow previous victims of the defendant’s sex offenses to testify about the emotional impact of the crimes).
 However, evidence that has independent relevance to guilt may be admissible on that basis even if it also shows the effect of the crime on the victim or his or her family.
 Examples of such situations include evidence with a tendency to show the context or circumstances of the crime, see, e.g., State v.
 Barden, 356 N.C.
 316, 346-49 (2002) (evidence showing that the murder victim sent money to his wife and child and why the victim needed money was relevant), and evidence that bears on a witness’s credibility.
 State v.
 McCutcheon, 281 N.C.
 App.
 149, 155 (2021) (evidence of victim’s brother’s grief over victim’s death was relevant to brother’s credibility as a witness).

 Note that G.S.
 15A-833(a) gives a victim the right to offer “victim impact” evidence that must be considered by the court or jury in sentencing.
 Victim impact evidence may include the collateral effects of the offense on the victim or the victim’s family.
 See Graham, 186 N.C.
 App. at 190 (“[v]ictim impact evidence is generally relevant and admissible in sentencing”; also explaining that courts have allowed evidence of the collateral impact of a crime on a victim’s family at sentencing).
-Although the Rules of Evidence do not apply at sentencing, victim-impact evidence remains subject to the standards governing sentencing proceedings.
+Although the Rules of Evidence, other than those with respect to privileges, do not apply at sentencing, victim-impact evidence remains subject to statutory relevance requirements.
 See N.C.
 R. Evid.
-1101(b)(3); G.S.
-15A-1334(b) (noncapital sentencing); G.S.
-15A-2000(a)(3) (capital sentencing); see also State v.
+1101(b)(3) (evidence rules do not apply at sentencing proceedings); G.S.
+15A-1334(b) (at noncapital sentencing proceeding parties “may present witnesses and arguments on facts relevant to the sentencing decision” but “formal rules of evidence do not apply”); G.S.
+15A-2000(a)(3) (at capital sentencing proceeding “[e]vidence may be presented as to any matter that the court deems relevant to sentence”); see also State v.
 Allen, 360 N.C.
 297, 310 (2006) (victim impact evidence must not be so prejudicial that it renders sentencing proceeding fundamentally unfair).

 Motive for Reporting Crime or Delay in Reporting.
 Cases have held that evidence is relevant if it explains the victim’s motive for reporting the crime, State v.
 Whitman, 179 N.C.
 App.
 657, 668 (2006) (photographs of children, taken from the defendant’s house by the victim, were relevant to the victim’s motive (protecting the other children) for coming forward with allegations of sexual abuse), or delay in reporting.
 See State v.
 Betts, 377 N.C.
 519, 526 (2021) (evidence of defendant’s past domestic violence against victim’s mother was relevant to show why she delayed reporting sexual abuse).